 for all $i\in\supp(p)\cap\supp(q)$.
 Since $E\subseteq\supp(q)$ and $\supp(p)$ is the smallest facial set containing $E$, we have that $\supp(p)\subseteq\supp(q)$.
 Further, since $\nu_i = 0$ for all $i\in \supp(p)$ and $q_i = (1+\epsilon)p_i$ for $i\in \supp(p)$.
 We compute

 Any open set around $p_E$ then contains points which are not completable to $\mathcal{M}_A$ so that $p_E\in\partial\pi_E(\mathcal{M}_A)$. \end{proof}

-Lemma \ref{lem:boundary-image} extends to the branch locus $B_{A,E}$ as well.
-We show that if $p\in B_{A,E}$, then the coordinates of $\pi_E(p)$ cannot be increased while remaining completable to the log--linear model $\mathcal{M}_A$.
+Lemma \ref{lem:boundary-image} extends to the singular locus $B_{A,E}$ as well.
+We show that if $p\in B_{A,E}$, then the coordinates of $\pi_E(p)$ cannot be increased while remaining completable to the log-linear model $\mathcal{M}_A$.
 Thus, the image $\pi_E(B_{A,E})$ is contained in the boundary of the completable region as well.